 Other natural remedies for anxiety while breastfeeding include self-hypnosis.
 Self-hypnosis is a great tool to use for postpartum anxiety because it is a really simple solution to help calm the mind and relax the body.

 When you are anxious you feel on edge and worry about things that normally you wouldn’t even bother with.
 Your mind is being wired to look out for danger and that stops you from relaxing and uses a ton of energy.
 In order to calm the anxiety symptoms, you can use self-hypnosis to lull the mind into a quieter, calmer state.

 Self-hypnosis has a cumulative impact which means that if you use it regularly it will have a greater impact than just using it once.
 Regular listening to self-hypnosis downloads is a fantastic way to stop the negative feelings or at least significantly lower them.
 Use our self-hypnosis for relaxation and stress reduction download to help.

 Natural remedies for anxiety while breastfeeding also includes supplements and vitamins.
 There are plenty of supplements that can be used safely by mothers including omega-3 fatty acids.

-A recent study showed that omega-3 fatty acid supplements lessened anxiety and mental health problems in a wide range of people.
+A recent study showed that fish oil omega-3 fatty acid supplements lessened anxiety and mental health problems in a wide range of people.
 This supplement is easily available and actually advisable especially if you are not eating a lot of fish.